2000 Summer Olympics opening ceremony: Parade of Nations

-Once the Sydney 2000 Olympic Band made their introduction, they took their place in front of the ceremony stage, and volunteers came out to begin the Parade of Nations.
-Twenty eight of the larger nations entered under a music piece of their country played by the Marching Band (e.g. Land of Hope and Glory was played for Great Britain, Sakura Sakura was played for Japan, Siyahamba was played for South Africa, Born in the USA /Stars and Stripes Forever for the United States and Down Under for Australia), while smaller countries entered in with various Olympic Anthems, Percussion Cadences, and The Warriors as a nod to Australian wind band composer Percy Grainger.
-As is Olympic tradition, Greece entered first in honour of its position as birthplace of the Olympics, and host nation Australia entered last.
+Once the Sydney 2000 Olympic Band made their introduction, they took their place in front of the ceremony stage, and volunteers formed patterns to begin the Parade of Nations.
+Twenty eight of the larger nations entered under a music piece of their country played by the Marching Band (such as Aquarela do Brasil was played for Brazil, Land of Hope and Glory was played for Great Britain, Sakura Sakura was played for Japan, Siyahamba was played for South Africa, Born in the USA/Stars and Stripes Forever for the United States, Triumphal March from Verdi's Aïda for Italy and Down Under for Australia), while smaller countries entered in with various Olympic Anthems, Percussion Cadences, and The Warriors as a nod to Australian wind band composer Percy Grainger.
+As is Olympic tradition, Greece entered first, and host nation Australia entered last.

 As in the last Summer Olympics in Atlanta and the last Winter Olympics in Nagano, the countries entered in English alphabetical order.
 This was also to be seen during the next Olympics, in Salt Lake City.

-A record of 199 nations entered the stadium with the exception of Afghanistan, a nation banned by the IOC in 1999 because of the extremist rule of the Taliban's oppression on women and its sports.
-The parade of nations also featured a unified entrance by the athletes of the North and South Korea, holding a specially designed unification flag: a white background flag with a blue map of the Korean peninsula; however, the two teams competed separately.
-Four athletes from East Timor marched directly in the opening ceremonies as Individual Olympic Athletes before the host nation.
+A record of 199 nations entered the stadium with the exception of Afghanistan, a nation banned by the IOC in 1999 because of the then government's oppression on women and its sports.
+The parade of nations also featured a unified entrance by the athletes of both North and South Korea, holding a specially designed Unification flag.
+The two teams competed separately.
+Athletes from East Timor marched directly in the opening ceremonies as Individual Olympic Athletes and entered before the host nation.
 Without the existence of the National Olympic Committee, they were allowed to compete under the Olympic flag.

 Dare To Dream

-Veteran pop artists John Farnham and Olivia Newton-John walked among the Olympic competitors and performed the theme song Dare to Dream, which was written especially for the occasion by award-winning songwriters Paul Begaud, Vanessa Corish and Wayne Tester.
-Begaud and Corish were regular songwriting collaborators both born and raised in Sydney.
+Australian music legends, singers John Farnham and Olivia Newton-John walked among the Olympic competitors and performed the theme song "Dare to Dream", which was written especially for the occasion by award-winning songwriters Paul Begaud, Vanessa Corish and Wayne Tester.
+Begaud and Corish are songwriting collaborators both born and raised in Sydney.